Prof-Drake-UMD/INST767-Sp25/marta_gonzalez/README.md

 ## Overview

 This project explores how weather conditions influence environmental factors such as air quality and water levels.
-I integrate three publicly accessible datasets to analyze patterns and correlations across New York City.
+We integrate three publicly accessible datasets to analyze patterns and correlations across Washington, D.C.

 ---